neumino/neumino.github.io/movies.md

-### 365 Days: This Day
+### Doctor Strange in the Multiverse of Madness
-*Released on 2022-04-27, vote average 5.9*
+*Released on 2022-05-04, vote average 7.6*

-Laura and Massimo are back and hotter than ever.
-But the reunited couple&#39;s new beginning is complicated by Massimo’s family ties and a mysterious man who enters Laura’s life to win her heart and trust, at any cost.
+Doctor Strange, with the help of mystical allies both old and new, traverses the mind-bending and dangerous alternate realities of the Multiverse to confront a mysterious new adversary.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/pyM3z73oMAk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/th4VARsuGyw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>